seahomebatumi-ai/crypto-auto/ANALYST-INSTRUCTIONS.md

   recorded in the appendix as §3A requires and reaches the Architect there; the field carries prohibitions the run can argue. **Measured 04.09:** five of the nine names in `ИЗБЕГАТЬ` were these, and they will be these every run for as long as the declaration stands.
+- **A coin refused because the MODEL has no target left is not a prohibition either.**
+  `tradeGeometry` vetoes a setup whose 90-day extremum already sits behind price, and in a trend that veto lands on the coins LEADING the list.
+The refusal is correct — with no target there is no R:R and no setup — and it is a statement about a mean-reversion target in a trending market (map §3.12), not about the coin.
+Printed as `ИЗБЕГАТЬ` it tells the Boss to avoid the strongest names on his own list every day the trend runs, which is the bullet above in its second shape: a limit of the engine published as advice.
+The coin leaves the field and the per-coin refusal stays in the appendix (§3A); a coin that is also extended is still refused by the anti-chase test, which is measured separately and reaches `ИЗБЕГАТЬ` on its own. **Measured 04.09, second run:** ZEC and UNI stood in the field on this veto alone, and the same run's table shows neither had failed the chase test.
 - **A refusal the WHOLE LIST shares is a regime fact and is stated once, in `# РЕЖИМ`.**
   `ИЗБЕГАТЬ` carries what is true of a coin, never what is true of the market.
 When one sentence — «вход сейчас погоня» — is the entire reason behind a dozen names, the field